3UCubed/Instrument-Software/Packet-Interpreter/README.md

-This is an packet interpreter written in C by Shane Woods.
+This is an packet interpreter written in C.
 This file allows us to take a binary file, read its contents, and interpret them as instrument packets.

 The packets should be as follows: